Acanthocercus adramitanus

 Acanthocercus adramitanus, also known commonly as Anderson's rock agama or the Hadramaut agama, is a small species of lizard in the family Agamidae.
 The species is endemic to the Arabian Peninsula.

 Geographic range

-A. adramitanus is a found in Oman, Saudi Arabia, and Yemen.
+A. adramitanus is found in Oman, Saudi Arabia, and Yemen.

 Habitat

 The preferred natural habitat of A. adramitanus is rocky areas, at altitudes of 2,000 m or less.

 Description

 A. adramitanus may attain a snout-to-vent length (SVL) of 15 cm.
 The tail is long, about twice SVL.
 Females are slightly smaller than males.
 Females may be bluish, and males may be intensely blue.